park-jsdev/visualdemo/userdemo/README.md

 ## TODO
 - Automate with Jenkins
-- Use NGNIX server on Docker
+- Use NGINX server on Docker